 The two collided explosively.

-The monster was smashed backwards with tremendous force before crashing into the trunk of a thick oak tree with an almighty crack; it's arms and legs wrapping unnaturally around it, before collapsing to the ground.
-With a creak and a groan, the oak slowly fell with a load cracking sound, splitting where the monster had impacted it.
+The monster was smashed backward with tremendous force crashing into the trunk of a thick oak tree with an almighty crack; it's arms and legs wrapping unnaturally around it, before collapsing to the ground.
+With a creak and a groan, the oak slowly fell with a loud cracking sound, splitting where the monster had impacted it.

-The creature raised itself unsteadily to its feet once again, turning to face Beastboy who observed a horn shaped hole through the centre of its chest, giving him a view of the forest behind the monster.
+The creature raised itself unsteadily to its feet once again, turning to face Beastboy who observed a jagged, horn-shaped hole through the center of its chest, giving him a view of the forest behind the monster.

 Only it wasn't there anymore.

 The monster looked around in confusion.
 Where was it?